The Pirates of Penzance: Papp's Pirates

 In 1980, Joseph Papp and the Public Theater of New York City produced a new version of Pirates, directed by Wilford Leach and choreographed by Graciela Daniele, at the Delacorte Theatre in Central Park, as a Shakespeare in the Park summer event.
 Musical direction and arrangements were by William Elliott.
 The show played for 10 previews and 35 performances.
 It then transferred to Broadway, opening on 8 January 1981 for a run of 20 previews and 787 regular performances at the Uris and Minskoff Theatres, the longest run of any Gilbert and Sullivan production in history.
 This take on Pirates earned enthusiastic reviews and seven Tony Award nominations, winning three, including the award for Best Revival and for Leach as director.
 It was also nominated for eight Drama Desk Awards, winning five, including Outstanding Musical and director.

-Compared with traditional productions of the opera, Papp's Pirates featured a more swashbuckling Pirate King and Frederic, and a broader, more musical comedy style of singing and humour.
-It did not significantly change the libretto, but it used a new orchestration and arrangements that changed keys, added repeats, lengthened dance music and made other minor changes in the score.
-The "Matter Patter" trio from Ruddigore and "Sorry her lot" from H.M.S.
-Pinafore, two other Gilbert and Sullivan operas, were interpolated into the show.
-The production also restored Gilbert and Sullivan's original New York ending, with a reprise of the Major-General's song in the Act II finale.
+Compared with traditional productions of the opera, Papp's Pirates featured more swashbuckling pirates, a more musical comedy-style of singing and broader humour.
+It did not significantly change the libretto, but the new orchestration and arrangements changed keys, lengthened dance music and made other minor changes in the score.
+Two songs, the "Matter Patter" trio from Ruddigore and "Sorry her lot" from H.M.S.
+Pinafore were interpolated into the show.
+The production restored Gilbert and Sullivan's 1879 New York ending, with a reprise of the Major-General's song in the Act II finale.
 Linda Ronstadt starred as Mabel, Rex Smith as Frederic, Kevin Kline as the Pirate King, Patricia Routledge as Ruth (replaced by Estelle Parsons for the Broadway transfer), George Rose as the Major-General, and Tony Azito as the Sergeant of Police.
 Kline won a Tony Award for his performance.
 Smith won a Theatre World Award, and Kline and Azito won Drama Desk Awards.
-Notable replacements during the Broadway run included Karla DeVito, Maureen McGovern and Pam Dawber as Mabel; Robby Benson, Patrick Cassidy and Peter Noone as Frederic; Treat Williams, Gary Sandy, James Belushi and Wally Kurth as the Pirate King; David Garrison as the Sergeant; George S. Irving as the Major-General; and Kaye Ballard and Marcia Bagwell as Ruth.
+Notable replacements during the Broadway run included Karla DeVito, Maureen McGovern and Pam Dawber as Mabel; Robby Benson, Patrick Cassidy and Peter Noone as Frederic; Treat Williams, Gary Sandy, James Belushi and Wally Kurth as the Pirate King; David Garrison as the Sergeant; George S. Irving as the Major-General; and Kaye Ballard as Ruth.
 The Los Angeles cast of the production featured Barry Bostwick as the Pirate King, Jo Anne Worley as Ruth, Clive Revill as the Major-General, Dawber as Mabel, Paxton Whitehead as the Sergeant, Caroline Peyton as Edith and Andy Gibb as Frederic.